Yuliavr/JavisKids/README.md

-# JavisKids
+>JavisKids is a Web Platform designed to teach programming and Development of multimedia projects to children and young people with a real text editor.
-JavisKids Is a web platform designed to teach programming and development of multimedia projects to children and young people with a real text editor.
+"Code from Childhood, Future from Reality"